SpaceinvaderOne/Custom-Tabs-Super/README.md

 ### Custom Commands

-Define your custom commands in the `execute_case_X_commands` functions.
+Define your custom commands in the `execute_case_X_commands` functions.<br>
-For example the command etherwake C8:B1:92:78:42:44  is places as in example 1.
+For example the command etherwake C8:B1:92:78:42:44  is places as in example 1. <br>
-For example to run a script you use bash then locationof script in quotes see example 2.
+For example to run a script you use bash then locationof script in quotes see example 2. <br>
 #### Example 1: Waking Another Server

 ```bash